Clearing Members (CMs) are required to settle the following payment types with OTC Clear:

-Settlements of the Initial Exchange Amount and/or Final Exchange Amount of cross currency swaps must be settled using the RTGS payment-versus-payment (PVP) mechanism.
+Settlements of the Initial Exchange Amount and/or Final Exchange Amount of cross currency swaps and notional amount of DFX transactions must be settled using the RTGS bulk settlement run mechanism.

 OTC Clear has appointed several settlement banks to process daily cash payments.
 Six sub-accounts have been opened for each currency.
 The details and usage of these settlement accounts is described below.